 ASUS RT-AC5300 – Best Wifi Router for Gaming (Editor’s Choice)

 When it comes to gaming, a stable connection is a must.
-Most wireless routers can provide a gamer with a reasonably stable connection but it’s worth mentioning that if several people are connected to the same router, the person gaming might suffer.
+Most wireless routers can provide a gamer with a reasonably stable connection but it’s worth mentioning that if several people are connected to the same router, the personal gaming might suffer.

 Fortunately, there are routers out there that have management features that allow gamers to optimize their connection to boost their gaming experience in such a way that other users can no longer hog their bandwidth.

 The ASUS RT-AC5300 and RT-AC88U are prime examples of the best wireless routers for gaming thanks to their game boost setting that allows gamers to game peacefully with no compromise in their speeds.
-These routers also look the part more than most other models, so we strongly recommend these to gamers, however there aren’t the only wireless routers on our list that can facilitate gamers.
+These routers also look the part more than most other models, so we strongly recommend these to gamers, however, there aren’t the only wireless routers on our list that can facilitate gamers.